-Tiers 1, 2, 4 and 5 Vests after five years of credited service and may retire at age 50 or older with 10 or more years of membership with StanCERA or any age with 30 or more years of credited service.
+Tiers 1, 2, 4 and 5 , , , years of membership with StanCERA or any age with 30 or more years of credited service.
 Tier 3 Vests after ten years of credited service and may retire at age 55 or older with 10 or more years of credited service.
 Tier 6 Vests after five years of credited service and may retire at age 52 with 5 years of service credit or age 70 regardless of service credit.